Austin-Way/Afterschool1/README.md

 - **Progress Tracking**: Track active and completed goals
 - **Goal Completion**: Mark goals as completed with timestamps
 - **Goal History**: View all submitted goals with creation and completion dates
+- **Personal Context**: AI builds a personal knowledge base from your answers to clarifying questions

 ### 🎨 Modern UI/UX
 - **Beautiful Design**: Modern dark theme with gradient accents